Fevijela/alx-zero_day/0x03-git/README.md

-my new readme updated on Alx
+my new readme updated on Alx training